OAFE: buy the toys, not the hype

 Beast Man is one of the henchmen of the evil Skeletor.
 Beast Man (along with Mer-Man, Evil-Lyn, Tri-Klops and Trap Jaw) was one of the regulars on the old cartoon as well as one of the first releases in the original '80s toy line, so it is fitting that he is one of the first three villain figures in the relaunch.
 Beast Man was actually Skeletor's right-hand man, even though he was a complete moron.

-the gayest little ape in the world Judging from the action figure, Beast Man will certainly be a lot meaner.
+Judging from the action figure, Beast Man will certainly be a lot meaner.
 The original Beast Man toy featured a rather staid furry orange body - the same body used for all the original MotU figures - with a puffy round head.
 Not so this new Beast Man.
 Sculptors the Four Horsemen have sculpted him to emphasize his beast-like attributes.
 He now sports a huge, gorilla-like hunch, and his arms practically drag the floor.
-He also has one of the finest hand sculpts I have ever seen - the claws twist in a very realistic manner.
+He also has one of the finest hand sculpts we've ever seen - the claws twist in a very realistic manner.
 The face is extremely detailed, right down to the sneering fangs.
 And let's not forget to admire all the sculpted fur; one of the Horsemen spent weeks working on each little hair.

-comicbook Beast Man BM also has a rather disappointing action feature.
+BM also has a rather disappointing action feature.
 Theoretically, when you raise his arms up and press the button on his back, he yanks them down, bashing whatever is in front of him.
-This can be interesting when you put a figure in his hands and cause him to throw the figure, but personally I find the function a tad awkward.
-I doubt kids will mind, though.
+This can be interesting when you put a figure in his hands and cause him to throw the figure, but the function is a tad awkward.
+We doubt kids will mind, though.

-Despite the lackluster accessories and action feature, I must rate Beast Man above average for the fantastic sculpt.
-Beast Man has been truly realized by the Four Horsemen.
-I look forward to future interpretations of classic MotU characters.
+Despite the lackluster accessories and action feature, we must rate Beast Man above average for the fantastic sculpt.
+Beast Man has been truly realized by the Four Horsemen, and we're all looking forward to future interpretations of classic MotU characters.

-Incidentally, Mattel has pulled out all the stops for the new MotU; in addition to the toys, there's also a cartoon series as well as a comicbook.
+Incidentally, Mattel has pulled out all the stops for the new MotU; in addition to the toys, there's also a cartoon series beginning Friday, August 16 (two weeks from today) at 4pm, as well as a comicbook in October.

 that exchange rate's a bitch